Ivan42170/calculator/README.md

 ### Description

   This program creates a complete, working calculator.

-### What can he do ?

-* It can work with negative and fractionnal numbers.
-* It can do: addition, subtraction, multiplication and division.
+It can do addition, subtraction, multiplication and division.
+Entrering numbers using the button on the screen.

-### How to work on it ?
+  The calculator can work with negative or fractional numbers.
+Each button has its own color (for example: buttons responsible for numbers are blue color).

-to enter numbers, you need to use the buttons on the screen or the keyboard and the rest of the actions are exactly the same as on a regular calculator.
+  All actions are displayed as on a regular calculator.

 <img src="calc.png" title="calculator" width="300"/>